A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: Numerical experiments

-While in the previous section we focused on adaptivity based on the levelwise localization of the efficient a~posteriori estimator $\etalg$, we now investigate numerically the accuracy of the localization both in patches and levels.
 In Figure~\ref{fig_patch_err_est}, we present the patch contributions for different levels of the hierarchy.
 Since the patches overlap, for ease of visualization, we use the Vorono\"i dual graph of the triangular mesh connecting the centers of each triangle leading to non-overlapping polygonal representations of the patches.
 The estimator captures correctly the distribution and the magnitude of the algebraic error throughout the mesh hierarchy.
 It is interesting to point out that the algebraic error is situated in the regions related to mesh refinement.
 This is in line with a rich literature on multilevel methods for graded meshes.
 From the adaptive meshes perspective, smoothing should take place in the patches that were modified in the refinement step, see Section~\ref{sec_loc_MG} below.
 From the multilevel solver perspective, the local refinement process can also be steered by fully adaptive multigrid method, see, e.g. R\"ude~\cite{Rud_ful_adpt_MG_93}.